Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 Long-term hemodialysis is not readily available for dogs or cats.
 I am not sure why that is, since it is technically possible.
 When it is performed, it is usually in a university setting and being done for one of several causes of sudden kidney injury.
 Things like antifreeze, grape/raisin poisoning, nibbling on Easter lilies etc. – causes that might resolve in time when dialysis give a pet that time.
 It is also occasionally used short-term when the urine outlet tube(s) from the kidney (ureters) become plugged (blocked) with stones or some other obstruction.
 Standard pet dialysis treatments take 4-6 hours, 2-3 times a week.
 Long term, it is expensive and a strain on both pet and owner.

-The 2015 IRIS dog and cat publications recommend considering “heroic” procedures for pets in stage 4 kidney failure – Implanted feeding tubes, stomach ports, multiple IVs, peritoneal dialysis and hospice care. (rptref1, rptref2) I cannot imagine a dog or cat wanting to be put through that agony or separation.
-Your pet loves you.
-The least you can do for your friend in return at that point in its life is to help send it to Heaven.
-That, in my opinion, is the only merciful thing to do.
+The International Veterinary Renal Interest Society, IRIS, recommends considering “heroic” procedures for pets in stage 4 kidney failure: implanted feeding tubes, stomach ports, multiple IVs, peritoneal dialysis and hospice care.
+I cannot imagine a dog or a cat wanting to be put through that cruel agony.
+Your pet loved you for many years.
+The least you can do for your friend at this point in its life is to help send it peacefully to Heaven.
+In my opinion, is the only merciful thing to do.

 How Much Longer Will My Cat Live?

 The Animal Medical Center (AMC) is the premier animal hospital in New York City.
-In 2008, they reviewed the data and outcomes of 211 cats that had evidence of chronic kidney disease (blood creatine levels at or above 2.3mg/dL).
+In 2008, they reviewed the data and outcomes of 211 cats that had evidence of chronic kidney disease (blood creatine levels at or above 2.3 mg/dL or 203µmol/L).
 The International Renal Interest Society divides progressive kidney failure in cats into stages.
-See the IRIS stages here.
-They are more cautious than many diagnostic laboratories and consider a fasting blood creatinine level above 1.6mg/dL (140umol/L) as an indication of an “at risk” cat.
-By the time a cat reaches a fasting blood creatinine level of 2.3mg/dL, as in the AMC study, it would be in IRIS stage II (1.6 – 2.8mg/dL).
-In the AMC study, the median survival time for cats in this stage was 3.15 years.
-For cats that came to them in IRIS stage III, (2.9-5.0mg/dL) the median survival time was 2.13 years.
-When the cat’s fasting blood creatinine exceeded 4mg/dL, their median survival time was 4.1 months.
-When cats arrived in IRIS stage IV (greater than 5.0mg/dL) their median survival time was about 3.5 months.
+They are more cautious than many diagnostic laboratories and consider a fasting blood creatinine level above 1.4 mg/dL (125 µmol/L) for a dog or 1.6 mg/dL (140 µmol/L) for a cat to be an indication of kidney disease.
+By the time a cat reaches a fasting blood creatinine level of 2.3 mg/dL, as in the AMC study, it would be in IRIS stage II (1.6–2.8 mg/dL or 140–250 µmol/L).
+In the AMC study, the median survival time for cats in that stage was 3.15 years.
+For cats that came to them in IRIS stage III, (2.9-5.0 mg/dL or 251–440 µmol/L) the median survival time was 2.13 years.
+When the cat’s fasting blood creatinine exceeded 4 mg/dL or 354 µmol/L, their median survival time was 4.1 months.
+When cats arrived in IRIS stage IV (greater than 5.0 mg/dL or 442 µmol/L) their median survival time was about 3.5 months.
 The median survival time from the point cats became seriously anemic was 3.3 months.
 The median survival time once the cat had begun to loose weight was just a bit over one year.
 The median survival time from the point that subcutaneous fluids were begun was 9 months.
 Unfortunately, the study did not examine whether the treatments veterinarians suggest for CKD extended the cat’s lives.
-You can read the compete article here.
-Similar data does not exist for dogs.
+You can read the article’s abstract here.
+If you would like to read the full article ask me for Boyd2008.pdf Similar data does not exist for dogs.